jpreardon/good-morning-display/WORKLOG.md

 - Handle missing subway config data.
 Fixes #24
 - Fix update time display.
 Fixes #29
 - Add express (diamond) icons for the 6 & 7 lines.
 Fixes #42
+- Cache the protobuffer root object so we're not fetching the files for every request.

 ### 2021-02-26